 top of page

-Toronto-born soprano Emily Brown Gibson is a recent graduate of the Royal Northern College of Music where she completed an MMus in Vocal and Opera studies (Distinction) and studied with Mary Plazas.
-Her studies were generously supported by The Dasha Shenkman Award from The Canadian Centennial Scholarship Fund, the Dobie Award from The William and Frances Dobie Charitable Foundation, and a Leverhulme Trust scholarship.
-Prior to studying at the RNCM, Emily completed an Mst in Music (Distinction) at Lady Margaret Hall, University of Oxford.
+A recent graduate of the Royal Northern College of Music, Emily completed an MMus in Vocal Studies and Opera with distinction, while studying with soprano Mary Plazas.
+Her studies were generously supported by The Dasha Shenkman Award from the Canadian Centennial Scholarship Fund, the Dobie Award from The William and Frances Dobie Charitable Foundation, and a Leverhulme Trust scholarship.
+Prior to RNCM, Emily completed an Mst in Music from the University of Oxford (distinction), as well as a Bmus in Classical voice performance from McGill University (Honours).

 bottom of page